01001101CK/01001101CK/README.md

 - 🔭 I’m currently working on [dbSpy](http://db-spy.io/) via [Open Source Labs](https://opensourcelabs.io/#projects): an open-source tool to facilitate relational database development to visualize, modify, and build your database, all in one place.
 - 👐 I previously worked in Human Resources/Recruiting.
 I am committed to creating inclusive and equitable spaces.
 - 👯 I’m looking to collaborate on open source projects that make the world more accessible.
-- 🤔 I’m on the look out for Software Engineer opportunities promoting mental wellness and improving employee experience.
+- 🤔 I’m on the look out for Software Engineer opportunities promoting mental wellness and improving user experience.
 - 📫 How to reach me: Find me on my [website](https://yufa-li.com/), or Connect with me on [LinkedIn](https://www.linkedin.com/in/yufa-li/)
 - ⚡ Fun fact: As a Meditation Teacher, I am committed to Integrating mindfulness in the workplace.